 Are there variations of the contributions of seven deprivation domain scores to the Index of Multiple Deprivation (IMD) across LSOAs (Lower-layer Super Output Areas) in England?

-What the corresponding measurement could be taken for policymakers to alleviate the problem brought by the deprivation that derived mainly from specific domains?
+Is there any clustering pattern of LSOAs by the deprivation domain scores or domain contributions?

 Literature Review